univ-of-utah-marriott-library-apple/blade_runner/README.md

 There are areas in *Blade Runner*'s codebase where a custom implementation of a process may be needed.
 In such circumstances, a configuration file isn't sufficient and the code needs to be supplemented.

 To facilitate "knowing" where to put this code, `user_actions.py` is provided.
-It contains three unimplemented functions that are always called.
+It contains three unimplemented functions that are called regardless of implementation.

 ### modify_items